By Dr. Jim Dahle, WCI Founder

 Vanguard Backdoor Roth IRA 21

-As you can see, this entire Roth IRA is already invested in the Vanguard Real Estate Index Fund, so this new contribution will go there as well.
-I just hit “Buy” and it takes me to this page.
+This entire Roth IRA is already invested in the Vanguard Real Estate Index Fund, so this new contribution will go there as well.
+I hit Buy, and it takes me to this page.

 Vanguard Backdoor Roth IRA 22